 Biography of Richard Nixon

 Richard spent his early childhood on a lemon ranch.
 The children were raised strictly: his mother attended a Quaker community and, following their beliefs, soon introduced the entire family to them.
-Even in his later years, Nixon was forbidden from drinking alcohol, swearing, or attending dances.
-However, without knowing musical notation, he learned to play several musical instruments: the clarinet, accordion, violin, and piano.
+Even as he grew older, Nixon couldn't drink alcohol, swear, or go to dances.
+Despite never learning to read music, he mastered several instruments: the clarinet, accordion, violin, and piano.

 The family lived quite modestly.
 Richard started school in Whittier, where the Nixons moved in 1922.
-Things improved for his father there; he opened a grocery store and a gas station.
-The sons helped their parents everywhere—at home, in the store, and at the gas station.
+His father's fortunes turned around there—he opened both a grocery store and gas station.
+All the boys pitched in wherever needed—at home, the store, and the gas station.

 After college, Nixon continued his education at the Durham Law School, established at Duke University.
-Secretly, Richard saw himself as an FBI agent, but in 1937 he had to return to California to work as a hired lawyer at the Wingert and Beale law firm.
+Richard secretly dreamed of becoming an FBI agent, but in 1937 he returned to California to work as an associate at the Wingert and Beale law firm.

-After a year, he moved to La Habra, where he began working independently and eventually bought a share of the law firm.
-Nixon's brief experience as a lawyer later proved useful in his political career, but in early 1942, following the Japanese attack on Pearl Harbor, he voluntarily left the firm to serve in the military, and that same year he received the rank of lieutenant in the U.S. Navy.
+A year later, he relocated to La Habra to start his own practice and eventually bought into the law firm.
+Nixon's legal background would later serve him well in politics, but after Pearl Harbor in early 1942, he voluntarily enlisted in the military and earned the rank of lieutenant in the U.S. Navy that same year.
 In 1946, he finished his service with the rank of lieutenant commander.

 Political Career

 Richard was 33 years old when he became a member of the U.S. House of Representatives from California.
-At that time, he had been discharged from the army as a lieutenant commander and defeated Jerry Voorhis in the elections.He served two terms in the House of Representatives, working in the intelligence unit of the committee on uncovering secret communists.
-He managed to solve the case of Soviet agent Whittaker Chambers.
+At that time, he had been discharged from the Navy as a lieutenant commander and had defeated Jerry Voorhis in the elections.He served two terms in the House of Representatives, serving on the House Un-American Activities Committee investigating communist infiltration.
+He played a key role in exposing Soviet spy Alger Hiss through testimony from Whittaker Chambers.
 According to Nixon himself, the investigation brought him national fame and was one of the key events in his political life.

 In 1953, Nixon was elected Vice President in Dwight D. Eisenhower's administration and moved with his family to Washington.
-However, he might not have gotten this position and could have ruined his political career back then if not for his famous "Checkers speech."
+However, he nearly lost this position and could have destroyed his political career if not for his famous "Checkers speech."

 In 1952, Senator Nixon was a candidate for Vice President.
 In September, the New York Post published an article about a group of businessmen who created a secret fund for Nixon amounting to $18,000.
-Democrats accused Nixon of corruption, and the press picked up the scandal.
+Democrats cried corruption, and the press ran with the scandal.

 The situation was serious, and influential Republicans demanded Nixon be removed from the ticket.
 Even Eisenhower hesitated about whether to support his running mate.
-Nixon faced complete collapse and took a desperate step: addressing the nation on television.
+Nixon faced total ruin and made a desperate gamble: going directly to the American people on television.
 On September 23, 1952, he bought 30 minutes of airtime.
-It was risky—live broadcast, no script, just him and the camera.
+It was a huge risk—live TV, no script, just Nixon and the camera.

 Nixon began with a detailed account of his finances.
-He disclosed all his income and debts, down to a loan from a furniture store.
+He laid out every penny of his income and debts, right down to a loan from a furniture store.
 He explained that the fund was used exclusively for political expenses, not personal gain.
-But he saved his trump card for the end of the speech.
+But he saved his ace in the hole for the speech's finale.

 Nixon shared that he received one special gift he intended to keep—a little black-and-white spaniel his daughters named Checkers:

-This personal, emotional moment completely turned the situation around.
-Viewers saw not a corrupt politician but an ordinary person, a loving father, and a dog owner.
-The speech was a huge success—the Republican Party's phone lines were flooded with calls supporting Nixon.It was a little cocker spaniel dog in a crate that he'd sent all the way from Texas.
+This heartfelt, emotional moment completely flipped the script.
+Viewers didn't see a corrupt politician—they saw an ordinary guy, a loving father, and a dog owner.
+The speech was a huge success—Republican Party phone lines lit up with calls backing Nixon.It was a little cocker spaniel dog in a crate that he'd sent all the way from Texas.
 Black and white spotted.
 And our little girl—Tricia, the 6-year-old—named it Checkers.
 And you know, the kids, like all kids, love the dog and I just want to say this right now, that regardless of what they say about it, we're gonna keep it.

-Following this address, Eisenhower decided to keep Nixon, and they won the election.
+After the speech, Eisenhower kept Nixon on the ticket, and they won the election.
 The "Checkers speech" became a classic of political communication—the first instance of a politician using television to speak directly to the people in a critical moment.

 Interestingly, many years later, already president, Nixon said he was embarrassed by the excessive sentimentality.
-But the fact remains: mentioning the little dog saved his career and paved the way to the presidency.
+But one thing's certain: that little dog mention saved his career and opened the door to the presidency.
 The phrase "Checkers speech" became proverbial.
-By the way, Checkers lived until 1964 and arguably became the most famous dog in American political history until the Clinton presidential pets.
+Incidentally, Checkers lived until 1964 and arguably became the most famous dog in American political history—at least until the Clinton White House pets came along.

 In 1960, Richard Nixon was nominated by the Republican Party for the presidential election.
 He lost to John Kennedy, who then took the White House, by just 0.2 percent.

 Two years later, Nixon attempted to become governor of California but failed.
 He then returned to practicing law and wrote a memoir about his political and government activities titled "Six Crises."
-He was convinced his political career was over, moved to New York, and opened a law firm.
-In 1964, Nixon worked in the campaign of presidential candidate Barry Goldwater (who lost the election to Democrat Lyndon Johnson by a wide margin), and in 1968 he ran for president and defeated two contenders: Democrat Hubert Humphrey and George Wallace, who ran as an independent.
-Nixon garnered 43.4% of the votes, while Humphrey received 42.7%.
+Convinced his political career was finished, he moved to New York and opened a law firm.
+In 1964, Nixon worked on Barry Goldwater's presidential campaign (Goldwater lost decisively to Democrat Lyndon Johnson), and in 1968 he ran for president and defeated two contenders: Democrat Hubert Humphrey and George Wallace, who ran as an independent.
+Nixon captured 43.4% of the vote, while Humphrey took 42.7%.

 Presidential Term

-In 1972, Nixon entered the White House for a second term, decisively defeating Democrat George McGovern, who held an unequivocal anti-war stance.
-The first thing Nixon did at the start of his second term was visit China, where he met with Mao Zedong, and then, along with his wife, traveled to the Soviet Union, where he was welcomed by Leonid Brezhnev.
+In 1972, Nixon entered the White House for a second term, crushing Democrat George McGovern, who took a firm anti-war stance.
+Nixon's first move in his second term was visiting China to meet with Mao Zedong, then traveling with his wife to the Soviet Union, where he was welcomed by Leonid Brezhnev.
 The result of the meeting was the signing of the SALT I treaty by the heads of state.
 The document aimed to limit the nuclear arsenals of the U.S. and the USSR.

 Watergate Scandal

-The year 1974 was disastrous for Nixon's political career.
+1974 spelled disaster for Nixon's political career.
 However, it all began in June 1972 when security at the Watergate complex in Washington caught five burglars at the Democratic Party headquarters.
 During the search, they found spying equipment and a large sum of money.
-It seemed like a regular burglary, but two young reporters from The Washington Post, Bob Woodward and Carl Bernstein, started digging deeper.The journalists discovered that the burglars were connected to President Richard Nixon’s re-election campaign.
-Despite the growing scandal, Nixon triumphantly won the election in November 1972—largely because his opponent, George McGovern, was not well-known to the public, and Nixon had painted him as a "crazy radical."
+It looked like a routine burglary, but two young Washington Post reporters, Bob Woodward and Carl Bernstein, started digging deeper.The journalists discovered that the burglars were connected to President Richard Nixon's re-election campaign.
+Despite the growing scandal, Nixon won the election decisively in November 1972—largely because his opponent, George McGovern, wasn't well-known to the public, and Nixon had painted him as a "crazy radical."
 At the time, many thought the break-in story would be forgotten.

-But in early 1973, the case took a serious turn.
+But in early 1973, things got serious.
 Senate hearings began, and new details emerged.
-It turned out there was an entire system of political espionage against opponents in the White House, and the Watergate break-in was just the tip of the iceberg.
+Turns out there was an entire system of political espionage against opponents running out of the White House, and the Watergate break-in was just the tip of the iceberg.

 In the summer of 1973, a bombshell revelation occurred: Nixon had secretly recorded all conversations in his office.
 When Congress demanded the tapes, a battle for the recordings ensued.
-Nixon adamantly refused to hand them over, citing presidential privileges.
+Nixon flat-out refused to hand them over, citing presidential privilege.

-In October 1973, the "Saturday Night Massacre" occurred—Nixon fired the special prosecutor investigating the case, which only heightened suspicions of his involvement in the scandal.
+In October 1973, the "Saturday Night Massacre" happened—Nixon fired the special prosecutor investigating the case, which only deepened suspicions about his involvement in the scandal.
 Vice President Spiro Agnew resigned over corruption charges, and Gerald Ford replaced him.

-The Watergate scandal was a turning point in American history.
-It showed that even the president is not above the law and spawned a culture of investigative journalism.
-Since then, any political scandal in the USA has been given the suffix "gate," reminding us of the turbulent events of the early '70s.
+The Watergate scandal became a turning point in American history.
+It proved that even the president isn't above the law and spawned a culture of investigative journalism.
+Since then, any political scandal in the USA gets the suffix "gate," reminding us of those turbulent early '70s events.

-Three years later, Nixon agreed to an interview with journalist David Frost, only because he desperately needed money.
-He never admitted guilt for many of the acts Frost questioned him about, but at the end of the interview, he stated:
+Three years later, Nixon agreed to an interview with journalist David Frost—only because he desperately needed money.
+He never admitted guilt for many of the acts Frost grilled him about, but at the end of the interview, he said:

 I made so many bad judgments.
 The worst ones: Mistakes of the heart rather than the head, as I pointed out.
 But let me say, the man in that top job has got to have a heart, but his head must always rule his heart.